mikaelvesavuori/dorametrix/README.md

 _Quotes from [a blog post on Google Cloud](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance)._

-The period that is taken into account is 30 days in most cases, or 7 days for deployment frequency.
-These values are configurable.
+The period that is taken into account is the one provided in the `serverless.yml` configuration, under `custom.config.maxDateRange`.
+It's set to 30 (days) by default.

 ### Deployment frequency